The Tommy Steele Story

 The Tommy Steele Story is a 1957 British film directed by Gerard Bryant and starring Tommy Steele, dramatising Steele's rise to fame as a teen idol.
 Along with Rock You Sinners, it was one of the first British films to feature rock and roll.
 In the US, where Steele was not well-known, the film was released under the title Rock Around the World.
 The film was announced in January 1957, three months after the release of Steele's first single "Rock with the Caveman".

 Plot

-Tommy Steele lives with his mother and father in their London home.
+Shown as a flashback, Tommy Steele lives with his mother and father in their London home.
 He works with a bellboy until he injures his spine doing judo.
 In hospital he is given a guitar to help with his therapy and he starts to play to entertain patients and staff.
-He works on an ocean liner, performing in his spare time, and gets a job playing in a coffee bar.
+He works as a steward on an ocean liner, performing in his spare time, and gets a job playing in a coffee bar.
 He is popular with audiences and gets a recording contract.